Criminal Law

 Judgment 980/2025: The Supreme Court clarifies the legal nature of photocopies in fraud cases

-The Supreme Court, in its judgment No. 980/2025 of November 26, has set an important precedent in the interpretation of the crimes of forgery and fraud by upholding an appeal against the ruling of the Provincial Court of Murcia.
-The case concerned a defendant who presented photocopies of official documents to obtain loans, without those copies being certified or intended to appear as originals.
-The Provincial Court classified the conduct as forgery of an official document, but the Supreme Court corrected this assessment and declared that uncertified photocopies lack probative value as public documents and must be legally considered private documents.
-The Court reaffirmed its established doctrine: only when there is an intentional simulation of the original can a document be deemed public.
-Consequently, the Court concluded that Article 392 of the Criminal Code, relating to forgery of official documents, does not apply, but rather Article 395, which penalizes forgery of private documents.
-Furthermore, under Article 8.4 of the same Code, this forgery is absorbed by the crime of fraud, as it constitutes a means of commission with a lesser penalty than the principal offense.
-The appeal also raised the issue of undue delays, which the Public Prosecutor considered inadmissible in cassation for not having been addressed on appeal.
-However, the Supreme Court clarified that the allegation was indeed made on appeal, although not expressly examined by the Provincial Court, thus ruling out a per saltum appeal.
-Nevertheless, the Court rejected the mitigating circumstance, as no abnormal periods of procedural inactivity or extraordinary circumstances were proven.
-The final ruling upheld the appeal regarding the legal classification of forgery, annulled the judgment of the Provincial Court, and declared that the facts constitute forgery of a private document absorbed by fraud, imposing a one-year prison sentence and declaring costs ex officio.
-This decision underscores the importance of distinguishing between public and private documents in criminal law, especially in cases where documentary deception serves as a means to commit fraud, and confirms that an uncertified photocopy cannot be equated with an official document.
+The Supreme Court, in Judgment No. 980/2025 of November 26, set an important precedent in interpreting the crimes of forgery and fraud.
+The case involved a defendant who submitted photocopies of official documents to obtain loans.
+These copies were neither certified nor intended to appear as originals.
+The Provincial Court of Murcia classified the conduct as forgery of an official document.
+The Supreme Court corrected this, stating that uncertified photocopies lack probative value as public documents and must be considered private documents.
+Only an intentional simulation of the original can render a document public.
+Consequently, Article 392 of the Criminal Code does not apply; Article 395, concerning forgery of private documents, is relevant.
+Under Article 8.4, this forgery is absorbed by fraud, as it constitutes a means with a lesser penalty than the main offense.
+The appeal also addressed undue delays, which the Public Prosecutor considered inadmissible for not being raised on appeal.
+The Supreme Court clarified that the allegation was made on appeal, though not expressly examined by the Provincial Court, rejecting a per saltum appeal.
+No mitigating circumstances were recognized.
+The Court annulled the Provincial Court's judgment and imposed a one-year prison sentence and ex officio costs.